SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

-Step 12: And the chart continues to be interactive, for example:
+### Step  12: And the chart continues to be interactive:

 1. Optionally, click on **Canada**
 2. Optionally, click on **Drill Down on State** pop-up